risyasin/restima/README.md

 * Supports automatic form enctype detection to capture posted values. raw POST body decodes only JSON format.
 * supports multiple configuration by Environment name or developer name. useful to apply different config sets while working within a team!

-Notes:
-#####1
-MySQL and Sqlite support removed due to unstable output & rookie implementation.
+Notes: 1 - MySQL and Sqlite support removed due to unstable output & rookie implementation.
+(Sorry, it will be added soon.)

 #### How to Install #####

 * Clone git repo to your working directory.
 * Apache Httpd: you can use .htaccess
-* Nginx / php-fpm: Use the snippet here.
+* Nginx / php-fpm: Use the [snippet here](https://gist.github.com/risyasin/8677470).

 #### Configuration #####